dmeehan1968/Playground/ImmutableObjects/README.md

 You may have noticed an error in my logic here.
 My copy and move constructors are overriding behaviour I've already said I want.
 Returning a copy of a Person instance from a container is going to give a full copy, not just a shared pointer.
 This won't be good for performance, so I think we have to give up on the idea of copy semantics (although I still prefer my move implementation).

-In order to resolve the copy semantics, we'll need an explicit clone method (see commit
+In order to resolve the copy semantics, we'll need an explicit clone method (see commit ae50456).

+# Hiatus

+its at this point that I lose the plot, so this is unfinished work.